 Professor Angelica Ronald is director of the Genes Environment Lifespan (GEL) laboratory and Professor of Psychology and Genetics at the Centre for Brain and Cognitive Development within the Department of Psychological Sciences at Birkbeck.
 Professor Ronald is also a visiting academic at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London.
 She studied Experimental Psychology at the University of Oxford, and completed her PhD in quantitative genetics at King’s College London.
 Her thesis and postdoctoral research focused on the genetic and environmental causes of autism spectrum disorders and autistic traits.
 Her research spans longitudinal, quantitative and molecular genetic research into the causes of autism, ADHD, psychotic experiences and co-occurrence of psychopathology across childhood and adolescence.
 Another line of research aims to investigate the genetic and environmental causes of individual differences in behavioural traits in infancy with relevance to complex psychiatric conditions in later life.
 As well as quantitative and molecular genetic methodology, her research involves techniques from developmental cognitive neuroscience and measurement development.
 Together, these lines of research aim to identify and understand the genetic and environmental causes of complex disorders (such as autism and schizophrenia) and their comorbidity across the lifespan from infancy to adulthood.
-Professor Ronald has received many awards for her research, including the Janet Taylor Spence award from the Association for Psychological Science in 2014 and the British Psychological Society 2012 Spearman Medal.
-She was named a Rising Star by the Association for Psychological Science in 2011.
-She has also been awarded the International Society for Autism Research Young Investigator Award and the Behavior Genetics Association Thomson award.
+Professor Ronald has received many awards for her research, including the Janet Taylor Spence award from the Association for Psychological Science and the British Psychological Society Spearman Medal.
+In 2020 she co-founded the London Genetics Network.

 PhD in Quantitative Genetics, Institute of Psychiatry, King’s College London 2001-2005